THE LENTEN JOURNEY

 The word "Lent" comes from the same root as the Angelo-Saxon word "lengthen."
 In the old Angelo-Saxon tongue, it was a word for springtime when the daytime lengthens rapidly.
 For us, it reflects the "lengthening" of our "daylight" hours as we progress from the darkness of winter to the new light of the celebration of Christ's resurrection and the remembrance of the promise that Jesus, the "Light of the world," will come again.
 Lent is, in essence, the Church's springtime.
 We are encouraged to look at this period of Lent as a journey.
-Lent reminds us that this is the season to turn away from our worldly distractions and journey home to God.
-This should be a time of inner reflection, and at the end of the Lenten journey we should expect to find ourselves at a different place spiritually than when we started.
-At the end of our Lenten journey, if we have truly humbled ourselves and submitted ourselves to the Lord, the grace of God working in our lives should have conformed us more perfectly to the image of Christ, who is Himself the image and likeness of God the Father.
+Lent reminds us that this is the season to turn away from our worldly distractions and turn back to God.
+It should be a time of inner reflection, and at the end of the Lenten journey, we should expect to find ourselves at a different place spiritually than when we started.
+At the end of the forty days, if we have truly humbled ourselves and submitted ourselves to the Lord, the grace of God working in our lives should have conformed us more perfectly to the image of Christ, who is Himself the image and likeness of God the Father.

-In English, we use the word "Lent" for this special season, but other languages, such as Spanish, have a name for this season derived from the word for forty.
-It is the season of the 40 days.
-This 40-day period of reflection and prayer has its roots in the Old Covenant practice of 40 days of repentance before the Feast of Atonement (Yom Kippur).
+In English, we use the word "Lent" for this season in the Liturgical Calendar, but other languages, like Spanish, have a name for this season derived from the word for forty as the Council of Nicaea originally named this Liturgical season.
+The forty-day period of reflection and prayer has its roots in the Old Covenant practice of forty days of repentance before the Feast of Atonement (Yom Kippur).
 Although we fast during this period, on Sundays, we only fast the hour before Mass.
-The Lord's Day is a day of celebration when the Bride (the Church) is united with the Bridegroom (Christ).
-Therefore, some people count their 40 days of fasting from Ash Wednesday, subtracting the 3 Sundays of the Lenten period in which the fast is broken.
-We do penance for 40 days because Jesus fasted and was tempted 40 days in the wilderness (Matthew 4:2; Mark 1:13; Luke 4:2).
+The Lord's Day is a day of celebration when the Bride (the Church) unites with the Bridegroom (Christ).
+We do penance for forty days because Jesus fasted and Satan tempted Him for forty days in the wilderness with the same sins which Adam, Eve, and the first generation of the Israelites committed in their disobedience and lack of trust in God (Matthew 4:1-11; Mark 1:12-13; Luke 4:1-13).

 THE LENTEN JOURNEY: